- by The Aluxury® Team

 If you only ever want to scent one small room, on a single setting, and you’re happy to replace a cheap device every year or so, an entry-level diffuser will technically do the job.
 The Nebula is built for people who want more: longer runtime so it never ties them to a socket, genuine control over intensity and timing, and a device that still looks and performs well in two or three years.

-The Nebula is designed to work beautifully with both 100% pure essential oils — steam-distilled and ideal if you want the genuine therapeutic benefit — and luxury diffuser and designer-inspired fragrance blends for a richer, longer-lasting scent.
+The Nebula is designed to work beautifully with both 100% pure essential oils, steam-distilled and ideal if you want the genuine therapeutic benefit, and luxury diffuser oil blends for a richer, longer-lasting scent.
 The point is to match the precision of the device with the quality of what it’s diffusing.
 Building a small library of oils for different rooms, moods and times of day is where a good diffuser becomes a genuine home-fragrance routine.

 Explore Aluxury’s pure essential oils and diffuser oil blends to pair with your Nebula.